useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 * `UNKNOWN_ERROR`: This message should include more details with the actual error that occurred.
     * `Package timeout during deployment`: The deployment was stopped after running for 1 hour.
 * `DECRYPTION_FAILED`: An error during the package decryption process.
-This could indicate a problem with the downloaded file or with the information received from the Server.
-If it happens on all deployments from a Package, consider re-uploading the Package-content.
+This could indicate a problem with the downloaded file or with the information received from the server.
+If it happens on all deployments from a package, consider re-uploading the package content.
 * `PLAINTEXT_CHECKSUM_MISMATCH`, `ENCRYPTED_CHECKSUM_MISMATCH`: Calculated checksum does not match the one provided from the Server.
 Indicates an error with the download or the decryption.
 * `ENTRYPOINT_NOT_FOUND`: The required start script was not found in the Package.
 Linux and macOS require a filed